CLI Reference

 Yield Support

-statement, support for it must be explicitly enabled with the -fyield-support
+To use the yield statement, support for it must be explicitly enabled with the -fyield-support flag.
+This also enables

 the indirect start pointer mode, since for yielding to not cause an infinite loop, the parser must be able to communicate